 CATCH AND JOIN THE CONVERSATION HERE:

-To celebrate the completion of this long-standing and complex series of works, I am excited to announce she will be joined in conversation with two wonderful speakers: writer and Guardian critic Sukhdev Sandhu andcurator and co-founder of Counterpoints Arts Áine O’Brien to reflect on ascpects Nattsong, and the significance of night-time in our deeply agitated times.
+To celebrate the completion of this long-standing and complex series of works, I am excited to announce she will be joined in conversation with two wonderful speakers: cultural thinker, writer and Guardian critic Sukhdev Sandhu and curator and co-founder of Counterpoints Arts Áine O’Brien to reflect on aspects Nattsong, and the significance of night-time, and voyaging in the dark of our deeply agitated times.

 Sukhdev Sandhu has a unique voice, a rich palette of concerns ranging from music, literature to chasing personal trails to the northern textile industry or looking for the nocturnal workers of London.
 He is the author of London Calling: How Black and South Asian Writers Imagined a City, I’ll Get My Coat, Night Haunts and Other Musics.
 He also directs the Colloquium for Unpopular Culture at New York University and runs the Texte und Töne publishing imprint.